zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 docs: DOCS-585
 doctypes:
 - ''
-title: Command-line Arguments
+title: Command-line arguments
 toc: true
-weight: 1700
+weight: 100
 ---

-NGINX Ingress Controller supports several command-line arguments, which are passed to it based on your installation method:
+F5 NGINX Ingress Controller supports several command-line arguments, which are set based on installation method:

-- If you're using *Kubernetes Manifests* (Deployment or DaemonSet) to install NGINX Ingress Controller, modify the Manifests to set the command-line arguments.
-Read [Installation with Manifests]({{<relref "/installation/installing-nic/installation-with-manifests.md">}}) for more information.
+- If you're using *Kubernetes Manifests* to install NGINX Ingress Controller, modify the Manifests to set the command-line arguments.
+View the [Installation with Manifests]({{<relref "/installation/installing-nic/installation-with-manifests.md">}}) topic for more information.
 - If you're using *Helm* to install NGINX Ingress Controller, modify the parameters of the Helm chart to set the command-line arguments.
-Read [Installation with Helm]({{<relref "/installation/installing-nic/installation-with-helm.md">}}) documentation for more information.
+View the [Installation with Helm]({{<relref "/installation/installing-nic/installation-with-helm.md">}}) topic for more information.

 <a name="cmdoption-enable-snippets"></a>